530 W. Pinhook Road, Lafayette (Map) - 269-1550

 716 Souvenir Gate, Lafayette (Map) - 235-6733

-Tucked away in the heart of Lafayette’s Saint Street neighborhood is a little market and deli that turns out poboys, boudin and classic meat-and-three-side plate lunches.
+Tucked away in the heart of Lafayette's Saint Street neighborhood is a little market and deli that turns out poboys, boudin and classic meat-and-three-side plate lunches.
 Fried chicken on Wednesdays, pork roast on Thursdays, shrimp stew Fridays.
 You know the drill.
-All the veggies are 50 cents per scoop, so build a veg meal out of the sides if you’re not feeling the meat.
+All the veggies are 50 cents per scoop, so build a veg meal out of the sides if you're not hungry for the full plate lunch.
+Also, you can build your own slush puppies on Champagne's own slush puppy machine.

 709 N. University Ave., Lafayette (Map) - 269-1653

-Owner Chris Williams inherited the landmark restaurant from his late father Roy, who picked up many of his savory soul food dishes when he worked in the kitchen by his grandmother’s side on the family farm in Duson.
-Try the crawfish or shrimp etouffée, pork roast with mac and cheese, smothered round steak with hearty rice dressing or drop in for Williams’ popular Sunday barbecue.
+They call it authentic Creole cuisine, and that's exactly what it is.
+Owner Chris Williams inherited the landmark restaurant from his late father Roy, who picked up many of his savory soul food dishes when he worked in the kitchen by his grandmother's side on the family farm in Duson.
+Try the crawfish or shrimp etouffee, pork roast with mac and cheese, smothered round steak with hearty rice dressing or drop in for Williams' popular Sunday barbecue.
 But be forewarned, this is slow food at its best.
 You will wait.
-It’s worth it.
+It's worth it.

 CREOLE LUNCH HOUSE